Quantum Yang-Mills Charges in Strongly Coupled 2D Lattice QCD with Three Flavors: Framework and Preliminaries

-Before we outline the underlying framework used in our computation, we draw attention to the following remark that might be useful for a rigorous analysis of the problem. \begin{remark} The works of one of us and O'Carroll rigorously analyze on a lattice with finite spacing the baryonic sector of the energy-momentum spectrum in strongly coupled lattice QCD.
+Before we outline the underlying framework used in our computation, we draw attention to the following remark that might be useful for a rigorous analysis of the problem. \begin{remark} The particle spectrum was analyzed in Refs. \cite{Klu,KS} at an early stage of lattice QCD, in the strong coupling approximation.
+Some works by one of us and O'Carroll extends these analyses to a rigorous level Using a lattice with fixed finite spacing, the baryonic sector of the energy-momentum spectrum in strongly coupled lattice QCD.
 In the 2004 study \cite{FariadaVeiga:2004rf} (in collaboration with Schor), baryons and anti-baryons are obtained as bound states of three (anti-)quarks, with asymptotic masses \(M_s = -3 \ln \kappa + r_s(\kappa)\) and small mass splittings observable in \(d=2\) and \(d=3\), where \(d\) denotes the spacetime dimensionality of the lattice.
 The term $r_s(\kappa)$ accounts for additional factors or refinements in the mass that go beyond the simple logarithmic dependence on $\kappa$, and it likely contains higher-order corrections that become relevant at specific values of $\kappa$, for small $\kappa$.
 While the construction of the physical Hilbert space \(\mathcal{H}\) using gauge-invariant correlation functions requires a careful treatment \cite{Seiler:1982pw}, the 2004 study demonstrates that the baryonic spectrum appears as isolated energy-momentum dispersion curves within the subspace \(\mathcal{H}_o\), generated by states with an odd number of fermions.
 The 2008 paper \cite{FariadaVeiga:2008zz} extends this framework to $1+3$ dimensions, unveiling the Gell-Mann--Ne'eman eightfold way structure with baryon octets and decuplets.
 The masses, $M = -3 \ln \kappa - 3\kappa^3/4 + \kappa^6 r(\kappa)$, include an octet-decuplet splitting of $3\kappa^6/4 + \mathcal{O}(\kappa^7)$.
 The obtained spectral results for the one-baryon states exhibit quark confinement up to the corresponding energy threshold.
 As above, $r(\kappa)$ captures the contributions to the mass that arise from the $\kappa^6$ term in the series expansion, refining the mass prediction beyond the simple terms such as $-3 \ln \kappa$ and $-3 \kappa^3/4$.
 Here, the Hilbert space is enriched by including symmetries from both $SU(3)_c$ gauge and $SU(3)_f$ flavor groups, besides spin, and the isolated baryonic spectrum is rigorously connected to gauge-invariant states.
-Similar results have also been obtained for the mesonic sector of $\mathcal H$ \cite{FranciscoNeto:2008xbx, FranciscoNeto:2008ubr}. \end{remark}
+Similar results have also been obtained for the mesonic sector of $\mathcal H$ \cite{FranciscoNeto:2008xbx, FranciscoNeto:2008ubr}.
+Two-particle baryonic bound states such as the deuterum were obtained e.g. in Refs. \cite{BS1,BS2}. \end{remark}